 Storage

 Keep leftover blueberry crumb cheesecake in the fridge for up to 5 days.
 I generally leave it on the bottom of the springform pan or serving dish and cover with aluminum foil or you can transfer it to an airtight container.
-This cheesecake does not freeze great and is best fresh.

 - Thick yogurt: stick to a thicker yogurt variety for best results.
 Runny yogurts, like some almond-based yogurts, won't yield the best results.
 Use something like Greek yogurt or coconut yogurt (I love Harmless Harvest brand).